-An innovative way of weaving, with no tools and you can be on the move.
-The warp threads are placed around a pole with both ends tied to either sides of a chair.
+An innovative way of weaving, with no tools and you, can be on the move.
+The warp threads are placed around a pole with both ends tied to either side of a chair.
 The distance of the chair from the pole depends on the length of the finished product.
 The warp threads are threaded through holes at the corner of numbered squares.
 The weft is a single thread and the weaver is sitting in the chair.

 Ostrich Eggs Carving from Lebanon